Uber loses UK tribunal appeal over driver employment rights

 The tribunal judgement also adds more fuel to the debate in the UK over gig economy rights in general, ramping up pressure to accelerate reform of employment law to take account of business models that have sought to circumvent traditional employment structures and thus avoided having to be liable for paying worker benefits.

 Last year the UK government commissioned an independent review of gig economy working practices, which came up with a series of recommendations — including suggesting creating a new classification for workers on tech platforms.

 Although the government has yet to signal which recommendations it might adopt and how it generally intends to move forward.

 MPs continue to take soundings.
 Last month, for example, a parliamentary committee grilled representatives for Uber and Deliveroo on their working practices — including asking about approaches to sick pay; attitudes to safety; and whether they can be sure they always pay workers on their platforms the minimum wage.

-Uber losing another employment tribunal over workers rights will clearly also feed politicians’ thinking as they work to reshape UK law to accommodate the business models that sought to disrupt it.
+Uber losing another employment tribunal over workers rights will likely also feed politicians’ thinking as they work to reshape UK law to accommodate the business models that sought to disrupt it.

 While the possibility of future rule changes meaning Uber could have to shell out tens of millions more to operate in its most important European market will add further dampeners to its profitability prospects.Featured Image: Carl Court/Getty Images